vijayd610/vijayd610/README.md

-Hi 👋 My name is Vijay
+Hi 👋 My name is Venkata
 ======================

 🚀 Senior Full-Stack Golang Developer 🌐
 ----------------------------------------

 👋 Welcome to my profile!
-I'm vijay, a battle-tested software engineer with a passion for building robust, scalable, and elegant solutions using Go.
+I'm Venkata, a battle-tested software engineer with a passion for building robust, scalable, and elegant solutions using Go.

 * 🌍  I'm based in Atlanta
 * 🧠  I'm learning Python, Machine Learning